-At the Company's Annual and Special Meeting of Shareholders on June 13, 2018, Blaise Yerly did not seek re-election.
-There are five Directors who continue to sit on the Board: Marc Henderson (Chairman), William Fisher, Doug Bache, Christophe Vereecke and Flora Wood.
+At the Company's Annual General Meeting of Shareholders on June 12, 2019, shareholders elected five Directors who continue to sit on the Board: Marc Henderson (Chairman), William Fisher, Doug Bache, Christophe Vereecke and Flora Wood.
+Greg Ferron was appointed as a Director effective August 14, 2019.